JenWarman/events-platform/README.md

 # EventsPlatform

 Welcome to **Not Art** a web application that allows members of Nottingham's creative community find events, sign up to attend and add them to their own personal calendar.
-Staff members are can add, edit and delete events form the platform.
+Staff members can add, edit and delete events form the platform.

 ## Project Overview